RonzGore/sf-schema-explorer/README.md

 6. Your requested or contributed features! :+1:

 # Release Notes

+### 0.5.0
+1. Multilevel support upto 5 level for object and fields
+2. Copy any field or object name to clip board
+3. Generate and run SOQL query
+4. Copy SOQL query to clipboard
+5. Org, object and field info in a more user friendly and readable format

 ### 0.2.6
 1. Performance improvements while fetching objects and fields